fossegutten/FuzzyDisplayTools/README.md

 # FuzzyDisplayTools
- Addon for Godot Engine 3.x
+* Addon for Godot Engine 3.1 and 3.2
+* Display tools, mostly for 2D games, especially good for pixel art.
+* Includes an improved Camera2D and a convenient singleton with automatic viewport resizing.

 ## Features:
 ### FuzzyViewportScaler - Singleton: